How To Expedite a Passport: Your Essential Guide to Hassle-Free Adventures

 You can expedite a new passport by visiting an official passport acceptance facility and submitting the required documents along with the application and processing fee.
 You can apply online if you already have a passport and have renewed it.

 In most cases, you must have a reason to request an expedited passport.
-The U.S. State Department will not process passports faster if the traveler doesn’t have legitimate grounds for the expedition.
+The U.S. State Department will not expedite passport processing if the traveler doesn’t have legitimate grounds for the expedited processing.
 How fast an expedited passport is processed depends on the reason provided.

 There are usually four tiers of processing time for an expedited passport:

-• Regular: The standard is five to seven weeks.
+- Regular: The standard is 5 to 7 weeks.
 In this case, the authorities do not ask for the reason for the expedition.
 The passport, passport renewal, or replacement is processed along with the rest of the expedited passports.

-• Faster: Passports are processed faster than the five to seven-week category.
+- Faster: Passports are processed more quickly than in the five-to-seven-week category.
 Typically, this is for travelers who have made last-minute travel plans or lost their passports.

-• Even Faster: Passports are processed in less than two weeks.
-To be eligible for this, the traveler has to show proof of their travel plans for their application to be accepted.
+- Even Faster: Passports are processed in less than two weeks.
+To be eligible, the traveler must provide proof of travel plans for their application to be accepted.

-• Immediate: Most people think there’s no way to get a passport processed faster than a week, but that’s not the case.
+- Immediate: Most people think there’s no way to get a passport processed faster than a week, but that’s not the case.
 Under extraordinary circumstances, the government can process a passport within 24 hours.
 However, immediate is strictly reserved for emergency cases.
 Sometimes called the “life or death” category.
-This category is only available for people with a family member outside the country’s borders with their lives in danger.
-Or in cases where someone has passed away overseas, the applicant is needed to handle post-death formalities.
-It’s also worth mentioning that unless you can go in person on the same day, you still need to send the expedition request three days before the travel date.
+This category is only available to people with a family member outside the country whose life is in danger.
+Or in cases where someone has passed away overseas, the applicant must handle post-death formalities.
+It’s also worth noting that unless you can go in person on the same day, you still need to submit the expedition request 3 days before the travel date.

 How To Expedite A New Passport